greyshine/awesome/README.md

 ## Web-Development
+- [FakeSMTP](http://nilhcem.com/FakeSMTP/) - FakeSMTP is a Free Fake SMTP Server with GUI for testing emails in applications easily.
 - [https://purecss.io/](Pure.css) - A set of small, responsive CSS modules that you can use in every web project.
 - [Bootstrap](https://getbootstrap.com/) - Build responsive, mobile-first projects on the web with the world's most popular front-end component library.
 - https://material.io/icons/ - Material icons are beautifully crafted, delightful, and easy to use in your web, Android, and iOS projects.